bsd-rgb/bsd-rgb/README.md

 ## 👋 Hi, I'm Brandi

-I’m a junior software developer transitioning from IT support into full-stack development.
+I'm a junior software developer transitioning from IT support into full-stack development.
 My current toolkit includes Java, HTML, CSS, JavaScript, and PowerShell.
-I’m expanding my skills by learning React and strengthening my Java fundamentals as I prepare to dive into Spring.
+I'm currently focused on strengthening my JavaScript skills and learning React, with Java development also part of of ongoing learning, aimed toward Spring.

 <!--